tardate/LittleArduinoProjects/playground/KeyboardMatrixModule/SwitchInterrupts/README.md

 To get more external interrupts, you could instead use a Mega2560 for example, which supports external interrupts on digital GPIO pins 2, 3, 18, 19, 20, 21.

-Another approach (the one I'll use here) is to use pin change interrupts that be enabled on any or all 20 of the pins of an ATmega168/328-based Arduinos.
+Another approach (the one I'll use here) is to use pin change interrupts that can be enabled on any or all 20 of the pins of an ATmega168/328-based Arduinos.
 The [EnableInterrupt library](https://github.com/GreyGnome/EnableInterrupt) is a very easy way to do this.